-Moderation: Sylke Tempel is Editor-in-Chief of „Internationale Politik“ and the „Berlin Policy Journal“, both published by the German Council on Foreign Affairs.
+Moderation: Sylke Tempel is Editor-in-Chief of „Internationale Politik“ and the „Berlin Policy Journal“, both published by the German Council on Foreign Relations.
 She also teaches International Affairs and Contemporary German History at the Stanford Study Center Berlin and was Visiting Professor at Stanford University.
 Previously, she has worked as Near East correspondent.
 She holds an M.A. from Ludwig Maximilian University, Munich, and a PH.D from the University of Armed Forces, Munich.

 6:40 pm | Second panel: The way forward

 This panel examines the role of politicians and elected representatives – what part do parliaments, both national and EU, play?
 How are established parties changing; and what is the future of populist movements and illiberal policies?

 Kishwer Falkner joined the House of Lords in 2004.
 From 2010-15 she chaired the Liberal Democrats Parliamentary Committee on Foreign Affairs.
 From 2015, she has been Chairwoman of the HoL EU Sub-Committee on Economic and Financial Affairs, and has led this cross-party committee’s pivotal work on the EU and Brexit.
 Kishwer is Visiting Professor at King’s College and has held fellowships at St Antony’s College, University of Oxford, and Harvard University.